Sokratis Kokkalis: Business

-Olympiacos CFP
+Olympiacos

 In 1991, he commenced his involvement with Olympiacos, assuming the role of president of the basketball team.
 Following the success of the Greek national team at the 1987 Eurobasket, there was a notable increase in the popularity of basketball in Greece.
 In response to this, Kokkalis undertook a series of strategic reorganisations and appointments, including the selection of Giannis Ioannidis and Dušan Ivković as coaches.
 These decisions contributed to the team's ability to participate successfully in both the Greek and European Championships.
 For the first time in its history, the team achieved a series of five consecutive Greek championship titles (1993, 94, 95, 96, 97), three cup victories (1994, 97, 2002), and the Champions Cup at the Rome Final Four (1997).

 He resigned from his position as president of the basketball team in 2004 due to a divergence of opinions with the then-president of the Hellenic Basketball Federation George Vassilakopoulos.
 The then mayor of Piraeus, Panagiotis Fasoulas, acted as mediator for Giorgos and Panagiotis Angelopoulos with a view to their assuming positions within the administration.
 The Angelopoulos brothers assumed responsibility for the team's financial obligations, co-managing with Kokkalis until approximately 2010, when they assumed control of the team on their own.

 In 1993, he also assumed control of the football team at a pivotal moment in its history.
 The team, already bankrupt in fact, was morally and financially discredited as a consequence of the mismanagement of the previous presidents, George Koskotas, who was entangled in the Koskotas scandal, and Argiris Saliarelis.
-In March 1992, the Court of First Instance of Piraeus appointed a new Board of Directors for Olympiacos FC, including Stavros Daifas as chairman and Sokratis Kokkalis as member.
+In March 1992, the Court of First Instance of Piraeus appointed a new Board of Directors for Olympiacos, including Stavros Daifas as chairman and Sokratis Kokkalis as member.
 Daifas was successful in obtaining legislative regulation for the repayment of the club's considerable debts.
 The regulation was made by "Law 2021/1992" of Stefanos Manos, Minister of National Economy in the government of Konstantinos Mitsotakis, which was passed by all parties of the Parliament, except the KKE.
 Among other things, the law provided for the cancellation of debts amounting to 3 billion drachmas.

 In March 1993, after "Law 2166/93" provided for the repayment of the debt in 120 instalments, Stavros Daifas, who was suffering from health problems, left the presidency and Kokkalis took over.

-During the next eight years the club paid to the Greek State 3,110,206,402 drachmas to repay the debts created by the Olympiacos administrations from 1987 to 1992.
+During the next eight years, the club paid to the Greek State 3,110,206,402 drachmas to repay the debts created by the Olympiacos administrations from 1987 to 1992.

 During his tenure, the club achieved a total of 37 Greek Championships and 24 Greek Cups.
 Additionally, the team's infrastructure was enhanced with the establishment of a new training centre in Rentis and the construction of the new Karaiskakis Stadium, which, at the time, was of a similar standard to the Olympic Stadium.